-I know bath bombs are on trend but I personally LOVE MY SHOWER!
-Still wanting to enjoy my essential oils in my daily bathing ritual I have found an excellent solutions to use my essential oils while I shower.
-You will love it too because it is customizable to your desires.
+Here, you will learn how to use essential oils in shower for aromatherapy benefits.
+I know bath bombs are on trend, but I personally LOVE MY SHOWER!
+If you still want to enjoy essential oils in your bathing ritual like I do, here is an easy way.
+You will love it, too, because it is customizable to your needs and desires.

 How to Use Essential Oils in Shower